ndronos/c-nomorph/C-Is-Punk-Rock.md

 One reaction to the continuing evolution would be take the hard line and say that the original stuff was punk and everything else is just easy punk pop for the masses.
-The tradicionalists can still play their albums from the '70s, and if the grooves are worn out, they can dowload a digitally mastered edition.
+The traditionalists can still play their albums from the '70s, and if the grooves are worn out, they can download a digitally mastered edition.
 They can buy Ramones hoodies for their toddlers.

 (Klemens, 2015) ix x Preface